SFDO-Tooling/CumulusCI/docs/scratch_orgs.rst

 Set a Default Org
 -----------------

-When you run a flow or task that performs work on an org, specify the org with an ``--org <org>`` flag.
+When you run a task or flow that performs work on an org, specify the org with the ``--org`` option.

 .. code-block:: console